johnnylieu/Weather_Dashboard/README.md

 Simply type the name of the city in the field provided and click the search button OR click on the "Or click here to get your current location" button.
 You can also select from the list of cities previously searched to see an up-to-date forecast.

-The background image changes depending on the current weather.
+The background image changes depending on the current weather (was not able to complete this due to time constraints so not all weather conditions will have a background image).

 Try it here: https://johnnylieu.github.io/Weather_Dashboard/